ShellShoccar-jpn/MQTTwrapper/README.md

             broker is alive or not by reading the property.
             This property MUST BE a readonly one.
 So you MUST NOT write the new status into it.
-* <Property> sLibname
-    Usage : str = obj.sLibname;
-            - str ........
-String variable to know which library is wrapped.
-            - obj ........
-Variable stocking the object instance.
-    Return: At this version, this property returns one of the following names.
-            - "MQTT.js" ..
-When this class wraps the MQTT.js.
-            - "Paho" .....
-When this class wraps the Eclipse Paho.
-    Desc. : You can know which library is wrapped this time by reading this property.
-But note that we may change the word or spell of the name in the future.
-So the behavior of your program should not strictly depend on the strict spell.
-            This property is a readonly one.
 ```

 ## LICENSE